jbahyrycz/Checkers3D/README.md

 # Checkers3D

-## University course project
+## The final project for Software Engineering subject at 3rd semester of my university course

-The project supports x86 Windows architecture
+Supports x86 Windows architecture - make sure to set your environment adequately